Skip to content

 Currently, Cassandra is a tenured Associate Professor at the University of Tennessee Health Science Center in Memphis, TN where she is serving as the Director of School Based Programs and Community Outreach

-Her teaching responsibilities include Aseptic practices and Infection Control, Prevention & Patient Education, and Oral Radiology.
+Her teaching responsibilities include Aseptic practices and Infection Control, Prevention and Patient Education, and Oral Radiology.
 Cassandra is a member of the American Dental Hygienists’ Association, the National Dental Hygienists’ Association, Sigma Phi Alpha, and Delta Sigma Theta.
 She has published various abstracts, articles, and a series of dental health manuals for West Virginia school teachers.
 Cassandra has spoke and presented numerous scientific posters at local and national meetings.
 She serves as a dental consultant and provides continuing education in the area of Infection Control, Diversity in the Workplace and Dental Hygiene Practice Management.

 Alicia Diaz-Thomas, MD, MPH